 The Department of World Languages and Cultures provides opportunities to develop and enhance functional linguistic and cultural capabilities, fostering and nurturing communicative growth to prepare world citizens for the interconnected global community.
 The Department supports cultural competencies and prepares students for meaningful academic, professional, and personal experiences in a variety of contexts.
 Students will:

-Cultivate intercultural understanding with appreciation for cultural diversity, including a broad base of knowledge and perspectives of related cultures;
+- Cultivate intercultural understanding with appreciation for cultural diversity, including a broad base of knowledge and perspectives of related cultures; and

 The Department of World Languages and Cultures offers several programmatic options: